Invasive Prenatal Testing: Risks, Benefits, and Considerations

 Common Types of Invasive Prenatal Testing

-Both of these tests are highly accurate but are typically reserved for high-risk pregnancies where genetic abnormalities are suspected.
+Both of these tests fall under the category of invasive testing pregnancy, and they are highly accurate but are typically reserved for high-risk pregnancies where genetic abnormalities are suspected.
+These procedures form the backbone of modern invasive genetic testing.

 The Invasive Prenatal Testing benefits are numerous, particularly for those facing higher risks of genetic issues or complications in pregnancy.